I Graduated, But...: Plot

 The plot involved a young man (Minoru Takada) who turns down a receptionist job after graduating college because he feels it isn't good enough for him, but needs to fool his mother (Utako Suzuki) and fiancee (Tanaka) into thinking he has a job.
 After he marries the fiancee he has to admit to her that he is unemployed so she takes a job in a bar.
 After an argument with her he apologizes for being irresponsible.
 He goes back to the company he turned down to accept the receptionist job, but they give him a salaried position instead.

-Production
+Analysis

+Content

 A poster from Harold Lloyd's silent comedy Speedy is used as a prop in the film.
 One visual gag in the film occurs when the man is apologizing to his wife and suddenly slaps her head, but it is then revealed that he was killing a mosquito.

-Legacy
+Comparisons with other Ozu films of the same period

 According to Donald Richie, Ozu's 1930 film I Flunked, But... was based in part on this film.
 To David Bordwell I Flunked, But... presents the opposite situation to this film, in that the protagonist does not graduate and so does not have to face unemployment.
 Both films reflect a theme that runs through several of Ozu's films of the period, that of youth unemployment in Japan at the time.